Best Pizza in Buenos Aires: 18 Iconic Pizzerias You Must Try (2025 Guide)

 • Suprema Guerrin (tomato sauce, mozzarella, palm hearts, artichokes).
 See the Picture above.

-Update March 27th, 2024: we just had a bad experience, cold (lukewarm) pizzas (2 of them) that we had to send back, and a rude waiter who did not like our feedback and said nothing.
+Update March 27th, 2024: We just had a bad experience, cold (lukewarm) pizzas (2 of them) that we had to send back, and a rude waiter who did not like our feedback and said nothing.
 Unexpected from a place like this.
 On top of that, endless queues to enter the restaurants and also the patio (the biggest room at the end).
 I am concerned Guerrin “is not what it used to be”.
 The rising popularity appeared to compromise the quality.
 Similar experiences have been reported on social media.

 Las Cuartetas

 I have to confess that this is probably my favourite pizza in the world.
 But it is not for everyone.
 Its dough is “al molde” (think) and the opposite of crunchy: fluffy, soggy.
-It comes with abundant gratin cheese and the sauce has a super tasty aroma.
+It comes with abundant gratin cheese, and the sauce has a super-tasty aroma.
 Unique!

 It also has an interesting history.
 It was founded in 1920 by a Vask and a Catalan in the same Corrientes Avenue but at a different location, and its name comes from a tango writer who used to write “cuartetas” (quatrains) in the restaurant.
 It was moved to its current location in 1936, and it was acquired by its employees (around 50 families) in 1957.

-There are no records of buying mozzarella until 1941, which indicates that before that year the pizza was mostly with tomato sauce only.
+There are no records of buying mozzarella until 1941, which indicates that before that year, the pizza was mostly with tomato sauce only.

 • Muzzarella